 As a result, you find that Java-trained developers have an easier time producing code for Android applications.
 This increases the likelihood of your software project’s success.

 Question 18: What value does an emulator provide for an Android?

 Answer: An emulator permits a developer to toy with an interface as if it were an actual, live mobile device.
 In other words, it allows a developer to interact with an interface as if it were already functional on a mobile phone.
 By emulating a real-life scenario of a user navigating an interface, a developer can better detect possible flaws or areas of improvement prior to finishing development.
-With it, one can write code, test it, and even debug.
-Essentially, emulators provide developers with a safe space to test code even as early as in the design phase.
+With it, one can write code, test it, and even debug it.
+Essentially, emulators provide developers with a safe space to test code even, as early as, in the design phase.

 Question 19: How are activities different from services?

 Answer: Within the context of Android mobile development, activities are those which can be terminated or closed at any given point in time.
 Services, on the other hand, are made to continue functioning behind the scenes.
 They run independently, irrespective of whether a user has requested the execution of a particular action.

 Question 20: What importance does Android have on the mobile market?

 Answer: Android is an operating system that is growing in popularity with each passing day, and it is only expected to get bigger as the years’ progress.
 The good thing is that with it, developers can create and register applications that can be used in any Android environment.
 This means that any device that has the write functionality will be able to run an Android-developed application.
 Remembering that Android is poised to get more popular as the years’ progress, any Android application is bound to have a worldwide reach.